-Now, you can create free animation videos with Powtoon, but these are not recommended for marketing purposes: they will include the tool’s branding and will last 3 minutes and be 100 MB at most.
+Now, you can create free animation videos with Powtoon, but these are not recommended for marketing purposes: they will include the tool’s branding, will last 3 minutes, and be 100 MB at most.

 Vyond is the perfect tool to create a whiteboard or a 2D animation video.

 Among many other cool features, Vyond lets you customize characters to a great extent.
 It’s also one of the few animation video makers online that can synchronize characters’ lips with your audio recording automatically.
 How cool is that?